OuyangDanwen/rest-api-development/README.md

 Another vulnerability is the lack of SSL.
 Due to that, all web traffic is sent / received in the clear, allowing all kinds of MITM attacks to occur.

 Our usage of DOMPurify provides client-side sanitisation for our web app.
 However, it is not a foolproof way.
-For a more rigorous defense, server-side sanitisation should be employed as well.
+For a more rigorous defense (e.g. against persistent XSS), server-side sanitisation should be employed as well.

 #### Feedback: Is there any other feedback you would like to give?

 Logging should be done on the server-side to track all the significant actions made by all the users of the web app.
+A framework/tool we could use to test our final webapp would be really appreciated.
+The API should also consider RESTful features like: correct http verbs for end-points (GET for idempotent, resource-info-acquiring end-points, DELETE for resource deletion...), response status codes that make more sense (4xx for client-side errors), maybe a header instead of a field for the auth token...

 ### Declaration

 #### Please declare your individual contributions to the assignment:

 1. Ngo Kim Phu
+  - Managed project, GitHub organization, repository
+  - Configured CircleCI continuous integration for quality control
-  - Wrote the back-end code
+  - Wrote the back-end routing and logic code
-  - Designed the Docker configuration
 2. Choo Rui Bin
   - Wrote the front-end code
   - Integrated the RESTful API into the front-end
   - Wrote the documentation
 3. Ouyang Danwen
+  - Designed the Docker configuration
   - Designed the database schema
-  - Wrote the back-end code
+  - Wrote the back-end db code
 4. Chai Wai Aik Zander
   - Wrote the front-end code
   - Integrated the RESTful API into the front-end